Nicotinell Gum 2mg is a nicotine replacement therapy (NRT).

 You've taken a positive step towards a smoke-free beginning, soft chewing Nicotinell gum comes in a range of unexpectedly bold flavours that are pleasant to chew throughout the day, Nicotinell can help you control the cravings that often occur as you try to achieve a smoke free life.
 Heavier smokers who are more likely to experience severe withdrawal symptoms and for those who have previously failed to stop smoking with nicotine replacement therapy should use Nicotinell 4mg gum.

-Helpful tips on giving up
+Helpful tips on how to stop smoking

 You may have tried to stop smoking before and you know from bitter experience that it’s not easy to give up cigarettes.